gsi-manuel/react-ts-project/README.md

 # react-ts-project
 React, Sass, Webpack 4, Jest, Router 4 from scratch

 This application is to have a base of elements necessary to start a new project with React.
-It is based on:
+It is under build, if you wish to collaborate you will be welcome.

 - React 16.3 [React Pages](https://reactjs.org/).
 - Router 4 [Router Pages](https://reacttraining.com/react-router/).
 - Mobx 4 [Mobx Pages](https://mobx.js.org/).